Lehigh University

 Since 2015, I have served on the Computing Community Consortium Council of the Computing Research Association.

 I assumed the role of Vice Chair of CCC beginning in July 2020, and the Chair of CCC beginning in July 2022.
-By virtue of serving as CCC Chair, I am now also a member of the CRA Board of Directors.
+By virtue of serving as CCC Chair, I was also a member of the CRA Board of Directors.
+Effective July 2024, I transitioned to the role of Chair Emeritus.

-Check out our recent work on "A 20-Year Community Roadmap for Artificial Intelligence Research in the US" (May/June 2019).
+Check out CCC's seminal work on "A 20-Year Community Roadmap for Artificial Intelligence Research in the US" (May/June 2019).

 CCC presented during a number of panels at AAAS 2020 in Seattle -- click here for details.
 A nice Lehigh story about my involvement can be found here.
 And here is a link to a CCC blog posting about the AI Roadmap panel I was involved in.